 - Multi-Token Prediction (MTP) adds future prediction heads to improve sample efficiency and enables self-speculative decoding at inference time, with measurable gains at 7B parameters and above.

-Inference-time scaling laws.
 While traditional scaling laws focus on training compute, a parallel line of research explores scaling at inference time.
 Snell et al. (2024) showed that allocating more compute during generation (through search, self-verification, and chain-of-thought) follows its own scaling curves.
-This creates a new tradeoff: should you invest in a larger pre-trained model or a smaller model with more inference-time compute?
+This creates a new tradeoff: should you invest in a larger pretrained model or a smaller model with more inference-time compute?
 The answer depends on the task difficulty distribution, a factor that current scaling laws do not fully capture.
-See Section 7.3 for the practical implications of inference-time scaling.
+See Section 8.3 for the practical implications of inference-time scaling.

 What's Next?